 To access the U.S. Debit Card system, the agency must have Internet access.
-The Microsoft® Internet Explorer browser is recommended.
+The Google Chrome browser is recommended.
 To use the batch enrollment process, agencies must follow the batch enrollment interface guide provided by Money Network.

 What program is used for funding and reporting?

-CMS is Money Network’s online tool that allows agencies to activate and fund cards, as well as pull multiple reports.
+CMS is Money Network's online tool that allows agencies to activate and fund cards and pull several reports

 Do you offer surcharge-free ATM access?
 Where are your ATM locations?
 Do you have any overseas locations?

-Yes, there are approximately 56,000 surcharge-free ATMs available for agencies that offer ATM access2.
-Cardholders can compare the network logos on the back of their cards to determine whether their cards are accepted.
-There is also a locator tool on the cardholder website and in the mobile app3 where cardholders can search for and find surcharge-free ATMs.
-Overseas locations are available via the PLUS network.
+Yes, there are about 72,500 surcharge-free ATMs available for agencies that offer ATM access.
+Cardholders can compare the network logos on the back of their cards to find where their cards are accepted.
+There is also a locator tool on the cardholder website and in the mobile app where cardholders can search for surcharge-free ATMs.
+Overseas locations are available through the PLUS network.

 2Fees may apply to out of network ATMs.